Yusuprozimemet/Yusuprozimemet/README.md

     - **Context Menu** option to save selected words directly from web pages.
     - **Multi-language Support** for pronunciation.
   - **Repository:** [🔗 DailyWord Extension](https://github.com/Yusuprozimemet/DailyWord) (Example link - update with actual repo link)

+- **Position Size Calculator:** A Chrome extension that helps traders calculate optimal position sizes for their stock trades based on risk management principles.
+It fetches the current stock price from the Alpha Vantage API and performs calculations based on user inputs.
+  - **Features**:
+    - **Position Size Calculation** based on risk percentage and stop loss.
+    - **Save Default Settings** for risk and stop loss.
+    - **View and Edit Calculation History**.
+    - **Use Preset Risk and Stop Loss Configurations**.
+    - **Fetch Real-Time Stock Prices**.
+  - **Repository:** [🔗 Position Size Calculator Extension](https://github.com/Yusuprozimemet/position-size-calculator) (Update with actual repo link)

 ## 📜 Publication
 - **Title:** NAD Metabolism and Proteomic Profile in a Yeast Model Expressing a Neurotoxic polyQ Protein: Effect of Phenolics from Extra-virgin Olive Oil